seradelarosa/react-router-dom-lab/README.md

 DONE As a user, when viewing the ‘Mailboxes’ page, I should be able to see a list of all the existing mailboxes.
 Each mailbox in the list should be a square container with a box number _id.

-As a user, when viewing the ‘Mailboxes’ list page, I want to be able to click on a mailbox, and be directed to a mailbox details page.
+DONE As a user, when viewing the ‘Mailboxes’ list page, I want to be able to click on a mailbox, and be directed to a mailbox details page.

-As a user, when viewing the details page, I should see details about a specific mailbox.
+DONE As a user, when viewing the details page, I should see details about a specific mailbox.
 The details should include the box number (_id), the name of the box owner, and the box size.

-As a user, I should see the message ‘Mailbox Not Found!’ if I navigate to the details page for a mailbox that does not exist.
+DONE As a user, I should see the message ‘Mailbox Not Found!’ if I navigate to the details page for a mailbox that does not exist.